Welcome to Clear Sky Resorts.

 - Nearby Flagstaff has plenty of dining, shopping, and hiking trails!

 For eating options, the closest option is the on-site food truck that operates from Wednesday to Sunday.
 The food truck at Clear Sky Resorts does have vegan and vegetarian options.
 There is also a restaurant at the nearby Grand Canyon Inn, however there are limited options for vegetarian and it is a bit pricey.
 The next closest food options are Williams for Tusayan.
-I would recommend packing some food for your breakfast and lunches, however, please leave food in your vehicle.
+I would recommend packing some food for your breakfast and lunches.
 The resort asks that visitors are careful about food in the domes, because while it’s a luxury experience, it is still glamping and food will invite unwanted animal pests.
-One more thing, the paths and walkways at the resort are either lava rock or very dusty, so flip flops may not be the best footwear.
-I’d recommend sandals that won’t get rocks in them or closed toed shoes.
 For a full look in fifteen seconds, check out my Instagram Reel video HERE.

 Thanks for reading.